HughP/MLKA/AcademicPapersToCheckOut.md

 #Academic Fit
-_As previously indicated, the activity of typing is incountered by a variety of academic diciplines.
+_As previously indicated, the activity of typing is incountered by a variety of academic disciplines.
 I divide these into two discusssions segments_: _Language Use_ and _Human-Computer Interaction._
 ##Langauge Use
 Under the auspices of the term _langauge use_, I classify studies in lingusitics (theoretical), linguistic anthropology, language use in digital mediums, language description, language development, language documentation, language revitalization, language learning, language teaching, literacy, and sociolinguistics.
+The answer to the question: _which discipline deals most closely with the task of language use in the text input task of typing_, is _Yes_.
+That is, they can and all do have interactions in journals which deal with the text input task.
+Various disciplines also have other kinds of relevant discussions like: orthography development, font development, calligraphy, or graphemics.

+###Terms
 We distinguish _language documentation_ as a separate activity from _language description_ following ideas presented here:
 * Himmelmann, Nikolaus P. 1998.
 Documentary and Descriptive Linguistics.
 Linguistics 36.1: 161-95.
 * Woodbury, Anthony C. 2003.
 Defining Documentary Linguistics In Peter K. Austin (ed.), Language Documentation and Description, vol. 1, 35-51.
 London: SOAS.